SatyamRaj1905/Main-Web-Dev/Week 15_Seond_Brain_website/SecondBrain.md

 **Constraints**

-1. username should be 3-10 letters
+1. Username should be 3-10 letters
 2. Password should be 8 to 20 letters, should have atleast one uppercase, one lowercase, one special character, one number

 **Response**